manuelbieh/react-book/basics/excursus-es2015+.md

 ### Inconsistencies: Browser vs Node.js

 If you paid attention, you might have noticed that we imported a file named `calc.mjs` \(not `calc.js`\) above.
-This convention has been agreed upon in a lenghty process to ensure that JavaScript modules can be used in Node.js.
+This convention has been agreed upon in a lengthy process to ensure that JavaScript modules can be used in Node.js.

 So if you want to write universal JavaScript that can be run on the server with Node.js but also client-side in the browser, you **have to** use the `.mjs` file ending for all your files.
 Especially, if you want to achieve this without tools such as Babel, Wepback or TypeScript.